moonbitlang/minimoonbit-public/course/lecture0-intro/lec0.md

 ---

-# Lowering to a stack machine and interpret
+# Compile/Lowering to a stack machine

 ```moonbit
 enum Instr {